workergnome/exquisite_donut/README.md

 **Rule 5.1**

 Velocity is defined as the change in position during one frame.
+XPOS should be modified each frame by adding XVEL to it, and YPOS should be modified by adding YVEL to it.

 Acceleration is defined as the change in velocity during one frame.
+XVEL should be modified each frame by adding XACC to it, and YVEL should be modified each frame by adding YACC to it.

 **Rule 5.2**